-The Retrofit Alarm Kit has a Communication Test option that allows you to test whether it can communicate with your Ring Alarm Base Station.
+The Retrofit Alarm Kit has a Communication Test option that allows you to test whether it can communicate with your Ring Alarm or Alarm Pro Base Station.
 Most wired alarm panels are located in basements, utility closets, garages, or other places on your property where it may be more difficult for the Z-Wave signal to reach the Base Station.
 The Communication Test is designed to verify that your Retrofit Alarm Kit can communicate effectively with the Base Station and properly arm and disarm your wired zones.

 If your Retrofit Alarm Kit passes the communications test, you can move on to installing the device and setting up your zones.